karina377/Voice-Deepfake-Detection/database/README.md

 Each recording is linked to:

-- one source dataset;
+- one source dataset
-- one compression method;
+- one compression method
-- one class label;
+- one class label
-- one spoofing attack type.
+- one spoofing attack type

 This normalized database design minimizes data duplication, improves consistency, and simplifies future maintenance and analysis.